Below are some frequently asked questions and answers to those questions.

 How many credit hours can I transfer from a technical college?

 A maximum of 76 hours from a technical college, which includes 31 hours of technical content, may be counted toward degree credit at USC Upstate.
-The last 31 hours of the Engineering Technology Managment program must be from USC Upstate courses.

 Where do I enroll in the program?